The Best Dishwasher

 We looked at brand reputation and online reviews.

-We focused our energy on the top-rated, popular models of 23- to 24-inch mid-range dishwashers.
+We then focused our energy on the top-rated, popular models.
 Each dishwasher we looked at either had to have a rating of 72 or higher from Consumer Reports or at least a 4-star rating from a consumer website like Bestbuy.com or Abt.com.
 It was here we said goodbye to Miele, because the reviews didn’t live up to the cost.
 Freedman agreed — this luxury brand isn’t any better than a Bosch.
+Case in point: Miele’s comparable model to the Bosch 500 series comes with 13 place settings (not 16), no third rack, and one less wash cycle option for the same price.

 Pro tip: Freedman also recommends looking for models from companies that have their own trained servicepeople.
 Younger generations aren’t flooding the repair industry, so nationwide it may become harder to find qualified appliance servicepeople for brands without their own trained techs, which could cost you time and money.